Reading for children's writers

-Writing YA fiction, in January; HW132 is one possibility.
-Speak to your teacher about alternative progression routes.
+Writing for children: advanced, in January (HW132) is one possibility.
+If unsure, speak to your teacher about alternative progression routes.

 Aall students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.

 Penny Joelson is a multi-award winning children’s author and experienced City Lit tutor, who started her career with writing courses at City Lit.
 Penny has worked as a primary school teacher and family learning tutor and she also runs writing workshops for children.
 She writes for all ages and her latest YA mystery is ‘Things The Eye Can't See’, published by Egmont 2020.
 Her previous two thrillers, also published by Egmont, have both won awards, with ‘I Have No Secrets’, winning ten overall, including the 2018 FCBG Children’s Book Award for Older Readers.
 Penny takes great pleasure from the success of students who have gone on to achieve publication - and some have even gone on to become City Lit tutors themselves.